ryantetro/homeqr/README.md

 ### Environment Variables for Production

 Make sure to set all required environment variables in your deployment platform.

+**Critical for Production:**
+- `NEXT_PUBLIC_SITE_URL` must be set to your actual production domain (e.g., `https://homeqr.app`)
+- Do NOT use IP addresses in production - use your actual domain name
+- This ensures QR codes point to the correct domain and cookies work properly

 ## 📄 License